Edd Mann Developer

 Mounting an OSX SSH Volume using FUSE and SSHFS

 FUSE for OSX is a Mac OSX port of the popular Filesystem in Userspace (FUSE) software, and a successor to MacFUSE.
-Once installed you have the ability to mount many different types of remote and local file-system in userland, without the need to alter the kernel.
-An example filesystem that I have found to be very useful is SSHFS, which allows you to interact with files located on a remote server, via the SSH protocol.
-Once mounted the specified remote directory can be accessed as if it were a local volume.
+Once installed, you have the ability to mount many different types of remote and local filesystems in user space, without the need to alter the kernel.
+An example filesystem that I have found to be very useful is SSHFS, which allows you to interact with files located on a remote server via the SSH protocol.
+Once mounted, the specified remote directory can be accessed as if it were a local volume.

 Example Usage

 With both FUSE for OSX and SSHFS installed, you can simply add a new mounted volume in the terminal using the command below.
-An issue that you have surely encountered is OSX’s love of polluting directories with .DS_Store files.
-We can disable this however, on a mount-by-mount basis by including the ‘noappledouble’ option.
+An issue that you have surely encountered is OSX’s tendency to pollute directories with .DS_Store files.
+However, this can be disabled on a mount-by-mount basis by including the ‘noappledouble’ option.

 $ mkdir ~/example